jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 })
 ```

 Our morale drops because test run very likely fails.
-It turns out that the application sends request to another backend to fetch the data for dashboard, but this service doesn't have our auth token!
+It turns out that the application sends a request to another backend to fetch the data for the dashboard, but this service doesn't have our auth token!

 ## Network stubbing - the old way

-If we worked with just normal OAuth 2 flow, we could redeem ourself by simply storing token in cookies, but we haven't found a reliable way to make Google IAM happy this way.
+If we worked with just normal OAuth 2 flow, we could redeem ourselves by simply storing token in cookies, but we haven't found a reliable way to make Google IAM happy this way.

 For that reason, we decided to use network stubbing instead which relies on Cypress `cy.server`.
 We put the following code just before `cy.visit`: